cifkao/groove2groove/README.md

 ```
 Replace `$LOGDIR` with the model directory, containing the `model.yaml` configuration file (e.g. one of the directories under [`experiments`](./experiments)).

-To run the trained model on a single pair of MIDI files, use the `run-midi` command, e.g.:
+To run a trained model on a single pair of MIDI files, use the `run-midi` command, e.g.:
 ```sh
 python -m groove2groove.models.roll2seq_style_transfer --logdir $LOGDIR run-midi \
     --sample --softmax-temperature 0.6 \